Esophageal Cancer treatment in Illinois

 - Squamous cell carcinoma: This is a type of cancer that develops from cells that are on the inside lining of the esophagus.

-Contact our team of experts in Chicago, IL, Peoria, IL, or Bloomington, IL, at GI Alliance of Illinois to learn more about how we can properly treat this condition.
+Contact our team of experts in Chicago, IL, Peoria, IL, or Normal, IL, at GI Alliance of Illinois to learn more about how we can properly treat this condition.

 What are the symptoms and causes of esophageal cancer?